MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 The two main decisions to consider for using OneDrive in collaboration scenarios are:

-  - Do you want to allow Microsoft 365 users to share files in their own library with people outside your organization?
+  - Do you want to allow Microsoft 365 users to share files in OneDrive with people outside your organization?

   - Do you want to restrict file sync in any way – such as only to managed devices?

-These settings are available in the [OneDrive admin center](https://admin.onedrive.com/).
+These settings are available in the [SharePoint admin center](https://admin.microsoft.com/sharepoint).

 OneDrive is an important part of the Microsoft 365 collaboration story.
 For information about how to deploy OneDrive in your organization, see [OneDrive guide for enterprises](/OneDrive/plan-onedrive-enterprise).